GitLab automatic provisioning mode

 Custom GitLab roles

-You can define the mapping of your custom GitLab roles to SonarQube permissions.
-If no mapping is defined for a custom role, SonarQube will perform the permission mapping based on the custom role’s inherited base role.
+You can define the mapping of your custom GitLab roles to SonarQube Server permissions.
+If no mapping is defined for a custom role, SonarQube Server will perform the permission mapping based on the custom role’s inherited base role.

 Project visibility synchronization

-With the automatic provisioning mode, the SonarQube project visibility is synchronized with the visibility of the project associated with the corresponding repository in GitLab according to the mapping table below.
+With the automatic provisioning mode, the SonarQube Server project visibility is synchronized with the visibility of the project associated with the corresponding repository in GitLab according to the mapping table below.

-GitLab project visibility | SonarQube project visibility |
+GitLab project visibility | SonarQube Server project visibility |

 ---|---|